rcarcasses/vue-cytoscape/README.md

 ```
 You can check the `ChildrenElementsExample.vue` in the `github` repository for a full example.

+#### How this works
+This section is safe to ommit.
+Nevertheless the way the previous `vue`-like behaviour is implemented
+is the following:
+- A `CyElement` is a component that renders an empty div, if you inspect the DOM you will see that
+    `vue` actually renders them.
+- In the `created` and `destroyed` lifecycle method of a `CyElement` component a `cytoscape` element is
+    added/removed accordingly.
+- In the `updated` method, the correspondent element is first removed from `cytoscape` and
+    then added back.

 ### Cytoscape events

 You can register listeners to the usual `cytoscape` events directly in the component itself: